enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 The table also includes transaction hashes (not seen in the image) to cross check the USD values of ETH on [Blastscan](https://blastscan.io/).
 For example, [this transaction](https://blastscan.io/tx/0xe7e79ddf29ed2f0ea8cb5bb4ffdab1ea23d0a3a0a57cacfa875f0d15768ba37d), seen as the highlighted row in the image below, shows an ETH value on Blastscan of *$2,358.27* deposited, which we can assume to be correct.
 Our ETH value using the dex pool, `depositedPool`, shows *2,117.07*, highlighting that the dex price does not yield completely accurate results, but only an approximation.
 The value using offchain data, `depositedOffchain`, is *2,156.15*, slightly closer to the actual value but still not really accurate.

 In conclusion, use an offchain API accurate to the block if you need the most accurate price data, otherwise be willing to use oracle or dex pool events and accept a certain deviation from the true value.
 If using a dex pool, it is highly recommended to use a dex pool with a high volume and liquidity to get the most accurate price data.
 In our case, the Uniswap pool on Blast has a TVL of less than $20k at the time of writing, so price impact and low volume lead to results that could only provide rough estimates.
 The equivalent pool on Ethereum currently has a TVL of $160M, which we should have used instead, since Envio easily supports multichain.
 If using an oracle, make sure to check the deviation of the price updates to make sure they are accurate enough for your use case.

+If you really want to increase price data accuracy while still avoiding the slowness of offchain API calls, use multiple dex pools or oracles and then aggregate the data.
+This should still be much faster than using an offchain API and will provide more accurate results than using a single dex pool or oracle.
+Also note that oracles might have multiple contracts/events for the same pair as they often have separate contracts/functions to allow users to manually update the price feed.

 ![Table of indexer results](image.png)